Leo-nova/Project-Arken/Cognito/Persona-Test/En/readme.md

 - [Legal advice](./test-law)
 ---

-## 🎯 How We Evaluate
+## 🎯 Evaluation Goals

-We score along dimensions like:

-- Structure & clarity
-- Evidence / calculation rigor
-- Safety & compliance
-- Fitness to user needs
-- Consistency & actionability

-Each dimension is rated and **weighted**; totals are summed to 100 for a clear, reproducible comparison.
+- Compare performance differences between Persona and baseline prompting
+- Assess strengths and weaknesses in clarity, professionalism, compliance, and usability
+- Use the standardized 10-dimension framework to provide a reproducible evaluation method (with weighted scoring formula)

 ---